mhanlon/beginner_xcode/en/chapter1.md

    ![](assets/Sushi0.png)

-And now we're good to go, we have the start of our app, and we'll begin tinkering.
+And now that we have the core structure for our app, we're ready to start tinkering.